What is the Adventist Education System?

 This means that beyond the bookwork, the whole process will seek to infuse biblical principles in all areas of student life.

-And here’s what that means for you:
+And here’s what that looks like:

 - Practical healthy living